parkerhouse/github-slideshow/_posts/0000-01-02-parkerhouse.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to Parkerhouse slide!"
 ---
 Something new ( I am being literal)
 Use the left arrow to go back!